stepanyurkiv/M5Stack-UserGuide/M5Stack-SIM800-Module.md

 ## DESCRIPTION

-The M5Stack SIM800L Module is a development kit based on ESP32 chip.
-You can even program The M5Stack SIM800L Module through Blockly, Arduino or MicroPython.
+The M5Stack SIM800L Module is a module with small SIM800L GSM/GPRS module.
+You can program it after connected to any series of M5Stack Core through Blockly, Arduino or MicroPython.

 SIM800L is a complete Quad-band GSM/GPRS solution.
 SIM800L moudle could be connected with M5Stack Core via a serial port named USART2.
 Absolutely, you also can change the serial port number with jumper by your own.